laserpants/trombone/README.md

 ##### Multi-line expressions

-SQL statements are allowed to span across multiple lines, as long as each subsequent, non-empty line is indented with, at least, one blank space; as in the example below.
+SQL routes are allowed to span across multiple lines, as long as each subsequent, non-empty line is indented with, at least, one blank space; as in the example below.

 ```